 - Students of W.T.
-Woodson High School will be engaged learners who graduate college and are career ready.
-They are committed to being strong advocates for themselves and others in the community.
-Students will be resilient in overcoming barriers thus leading to being productive and healthy members of the global community in the 21st century.
+Woodson High School will be responsible citizens and engaged lifelong learners who are college and career ready.
+With an inclusive mindset, Woodson students will be committed to being strong advocates for themselves and others in the community.
+Students will be resilient in overcoming barriers, enabling them to be productive and healthy members of the global community in the 21st century.

 - All students possess a unique set of gifts and talents that will enable them to become college and career ready.